edanca/automation-webdriverio-project/README.md

 npm install
 ```

-Then run the tests in the docker mode (is mandatory to have docker already installed)
+Then run the tests with a docker container

 ```bash
 node_modules/.bin/wdio wdio.conf.js